JaimeStarling/Amazon_Vine_Analysis/README.md

 ## The Dataset for Vine Reviews

-The same video game review dataset was extracted again and transformed to show only products with 20 or more reviews and deemed "helpful" by at least 50% of other customers, giving us 40,565 reviews to analyze.
-We separated the reviews that were Vine participants from those that were not.
-Only 94 reviews were from Vine participants, the remaining 40,471 were not.
+The same video game review dataset was extracted again and transformed to show only products with 20 or more reviews and deemed "helpful" by at least 50% of other customers.
+- This gave us 40,565 reviews to analyze.
+- Only 94 reviews were from Vine participants.
+- The remaining 40,471 were not from Vine participants.

+## Results for Analysis

+A simple chart for